nathanjhood/Biquads/README.md

 ![DF II](https://github.com/StoneyDSP/OrfanidisBiquad/blob/0a9c1168752616b455d68b52a2b0b841102dfa16/Res/Biquad_filter_DF-IIx.svg.png)

-# Creating the coefficients;
+# Applying the coefficients;

-First, we need to create an input (Xn), and output (Yn), and our 6 coefficients for gain multiplication, the results of which are summed together using linear addition.
+First, we need to create an input (Xn), and output (Yn), and our 6 gain multiplication coefficients, the results of which are summed together using linear addition.
 We can start with an arrangement that simply passes the audio sample from input to output unchanged.

 Here's some pseudo-code to get us started with a template;